 After much persecution, ‘Ammar with other companions migrated to Abyssinia.
 They found protection under it’s just Christian king .

-He later migrated with other companions to Al-Madinah making him within a select group of companions that made two migrations for the sake of Allah .
+He later migrated with other companions to Al-Madinah, making him one of the group of companions that made two migrations for the sake of Allah .

-‘Ammar later participated in the major campaigns to protect the Muslim community including Badr and Uhud.
-He also was a witness to the Farewell Pilgrimage.
+‘Ammar later participated in the major campaigns to protect the Muslim community, including Badr and Uhud.
+He also witnessed the Farewell Pilgrimage.

-‘Ammar later achieved martyrdom at the Battle of Siffin.
+‘Ammar later achieved martyrdom during the Battle of Siffin.

 Mihja’ was one of the early adherents of Islam in Mecca, and one of those who migrated to Al-Madinah.

-After migration according to At-Tabari and others, Mihja’ was the first to be martyred at Ghazwah Badr (battle of Badr).
+After migration, according to At-Tabari and others, Mihja’ was the first to be martyred during Ghazwah Badr (battle of Badr).

-One of the honorable companions, who is known for his faithfulness and concern for the poor was Abu Dharr (may Allah be pleased with him).
+One of the honorable companions, known for his faithfulness and concern for the poor, was Abu Dharr (may Allah be pleased with him).

-Abu Dharr’s full name was Jundab bin Junadah from the Tribe of Ghifar.
+Abu Dharr’s full name is Jundab bin Junadah from the Tribe of Ghifar.

-In the Era of Ignorance, the Ghifari tribe was known for banditry and alcohol consumption besides worshiping idols.
+During the Era of Ignorance (Asr Al-Jahiliyah, a term used to refer to the pre-Islam era) the Ghifari tribe was known for banditry and alcohol consumption besides worshiping idols.
 Abu Dharr, however, turned away from these tribal norms even before embracing Islam.

 After meeting the Prophet (PBUH), Abu Dharr swiftly accepted Islam.
 He went to the Ka’bah to publicly declare his faith in which Quraysh proceeded to beat him.